cyphar/synge/INSTALL.md

 executables and dependencies from a dropbox share.
 This is the prefered method for users.

 #### Pre-built ####
-This method requires an internet connection and a administrative privileges
+This method requires both an internet connection and administrative privileges.
 * Download the zip'd [repository](https://github.com/cyphar/synge/archive/master.zip)
 * Unzip it, and navigate to `win/`
 * Run `windows.bat`, and press `i` (or run `windows.bat -i`)